Colleges with the Most Influential Black Graduates

 Barack Obama

-1961 - Present (62 years)
+1961 - Present (63 years)

 Barack Hussein Obama II is an American politician who served as the 44th president of the United States from 2009 to 2017.
-A member of the Democratic Party, Obama was the first African-American president of the United States.
-He previously served as a U.S. senator from Illinois from 2005 to 2008 and as an Illinois state senator from 1997 to 2004, and previously worked as a civil rights lawyer before entering politics.
+A member of the Democratic Party, he was the first African-American president in U.S. history.
+Obama previously served as a U.S. senator representing Illinois from 2005 to 2008, as an Illinois state senator from 1997 to 2004, and as a civil rights lawyer and university lecturer.

 College of the Holy Cross is a small Jesuit liberal arts college located in Worcester, Massachusetts.
 It’s unlikely inclusion here is because of its unique role in launching the careers of numerous notable Black figures during the height of the Civil Rights era.
 Holy Cross had always been desegregated, but Black students were not well represented.
 In 1968, spurred by the assassination of Dr. Martin Luther King, Holy Cross accelerated its efforts to recruit Black students.
 The result was a close-knit community of ambitious students, active engagement in the push for Civil Rights, and a surge of prominent graduates such as Pulitzer Prize-winning novelist Edward P. Jones, former deputy mayor of New York Stanley E. Grayson, and Supreme Court Justice Clarence Thomas.